 DataGroomr allows a user to compare and detect duplicates between different datasets (sometimes known as cross-object compare).
 Some common scenarios are to compare Leads to Contacts or Leads to Accounts.
-You may also create your own custom "compare datasets".
+You may also create your own custom "cross-object datasets".

-The first step is to create a special "Compare dataset" that will identify which two datasets will be analyzed for duplicates.
+The first step is to create a special "Cross object dataset" that will identify which two datasets will be analyzed for duplicates.
 To do this, select the ADD > Cross object dataset option in Trimmr Dashboard.

-The Compare dataset dialogue consists of 4 tabs:
+The dataset dialogue consists of 4 tabs:

 • Fields Mapping Tab - Trimmr will match the field names across the selected datasets.
 Any unmapped fields will be marked in red and will not be compared.
 However, you can manually map the field from the drop-down list.